Chano Lobato

-Chano Lobato (December 1927 in Cadiz - 5 April 2009 in Seville) was a Spanish flamenco singer.
+Chano Lobato (December 1927 – 5 April 2009) was a Spanish flamenco singer.

+Life

-Born in the Santa María neighborhood of Cadiz, he began performing at nightclubs in his hometown and later moved to Madrid, where he joined Alejandro Vega's Flamenco dance group.
+Born in the Santa María neighborhood of Cádiz, he began performing at nightclubs in his hometown and later moved to Madrid, where he joined Alejandro Vega's Flamenco dance group.
 He became well known for performing with Antonio El Bailarín in particular, but also Manuel Morao and El Serna and for various notable dancers, including Matilde Coral.

 In 1974 Lobato received the Enrique El Mellizo award at the national contest Concurso Nacional de Córdoba and in 1996 he received the Medalla de Andalucía (Medal of Andalusia).

-Chano Lobato made many recordings.
-Amongst the most recent are: